 5. BJ Penn Net worth: $22m

 Jay Dee “B.J.”
 Penn belongs to an elite group of UFC fighters who have won UFC titles in two different divisions.
 Also known as “The Prodigy”, the Hawaiian won the UFC Lightweight Championships in 2008.

+Penn is also a successful author.
+He penned his autobiography Why I Fight: The Belt is Just an Accessory with Dave Weintraub, which came out in 2010.
+The book ranked 22nd on the New York Time’s bestseller list.
 The former World Jiu-Jitsu champion is one of the biggest stars UFC has ever produced.
 Penn made it to the top 5 in FightersOnly!
-Magazine ‘100 Greatest Fighters in History’.
+Magazine‘100 Greatest Fighters in History’.
 In 2015, he became a UFC Hall of Famer.